vishal-bhola/Ethereum-Dapp/README.md

 Select solidity on the main page as your programming language.

+Write code there i.e given in `bank.sol` file to you.

 Now compile and run it.

 It will ask you for confirmation click confirm and then wait for a while.